Insurance Companies Say No to New York Small Group Health Insurance Exchange Plans

 The issue with that is, that the lower the enrollment is for a small group plan, the more expensive it is for the company to offer.
 Especially now with such a limited selection of small group plans available in New York State, there is much less incentive for health insurance companies to compete on prices.

 Another aspect that plays into the low participation level is the naturally high turnover rate for employees in the service sector.
 Why should a company jump through expensive federal hoops to stay compliant and offer an employee a health plan when an employee might only stay for five or six months?
-That expense repeated over time could easily put a business under water.
+That expense repeated over time could easily put a business underwater.

-One aspect of the employer mandate that not many media outlets seem to be touching, is that workers don’t have to actually enroll in the employer’s health insurance plan.
+One aspect of the employer mandate that not many media outlets seem to be touching, is that workers don’t have to enroll in the employer’s health insurance plan.
 They don’t have to do it.

-An argument could be made that service sector employees would be much better offer simply buying a plan on their own from the New York State Health Insurance Exchange rather than being subject to their employer’s decisions about health insurance.
+An argument could be made that service sector employees would be much better offer simply buying a plan on their own from the New York State of Health Insurance Exchange rather than being subject to their employer’s decisions about health insurance.

 Something else is that the employer mandate does not require that businesses cover health insurance costs for their workers’ families.
 They only need to worry about the worker being covered.
 So if an employee enrolls in a plan themselves, the business is likely paying for some of that premium, but if they added their spouse and children to the plan, the worker would be responsible for paying the full premium for each additional member.